Whistleblower complaint describes White House cover-up on Trump-Ukraine scandal

 “I think the whistleblower did the right thing.
 I think he followed the law every step of the way,” Maguire said.

-Maguire frustrated committee Democrats when he declined to say whether he had discussed the whistleblower complaint with Trump, though he said he spoke with the president often.
-Maguire would not weigh in on whether the whistleblower’s allegations merited investigation and said it would not be “appropriate” for him to publicly rebuke Trump’s attacks on the whistleblower.
+Maguire frustrated committee Democrats when he declined to say whether he had discussed the whistleblower complaint with Trump.
+Maguire said it would not be “appropriate” for him to publicly rebuke Trump’s attacks on the whistleblower.

 Maguire testified about the document after refusing for weeks to share it with Congress.
 Democrats said federal law required that the report be sent to lawmakers.